adventuremeng/adventuremeng/content/_index.md

 ### About Me

-<a href="/images/Meng_Gao_Resume_Dec2019.pdf" target="_blank"><span style="color:blue">Download my latest Resume here.</span> </a> Last update: December, 2019.
+<a href="/images/MengGao_Resume_2020_03.pdf" target="_blank"><span style="color:blue">Download my latest Resume here.</span> </a> Last update: March, 2020.

-I am currently working for APD Urban Planning and Management, Atlanta.
-APD provides comprehensive neighborhood planning, real estate development, and housing and community development.
-At work, I utilize data collection, analysis, and visualization to reveal community insights and development opportunities.
+I am currently working for Connetics Transportation Group, Atlanta.
+CTG provides high-quality planning services to public transit, local and state transportation agencies across the country.At work, I support a wide range of transit planning projects including comprehensive operational analyses and system redesigns, transit development plans, corridor studies for major capital investment projects, and other short-term and long-term service planning studies.

 In May 2019, I graduated from the Master of City and Regional Planning program at Georgia Tech concentrating in GIS and urban design.
 Before that, I studied Architecture at Xi'an Jiaotong University in Xi'an, China.
 You can find my architecture portfolio below.

-Recently, I am most interested in GIS, statistics, and R. My goal is to use data-driven information, geospatial relationships, and design aspects to understand and solve urban problems.
+I am most interested in GIS, statistics, and R. My goal is to use data-driven information, geospatial relationships, and design aspects to understand and solve urban problems.
 I like to study about neighborhood gentrification, housing market dynamics, non-motorized transportation promotion, and environmental and social justice problems.

 **You can find my previous studies [here](/doc).
 You can also find my skill sets [here](/about).**